Summer Worship Schedule Continues through Sept. 3

 The history of Christ Church is long, rich and complex.
 Although our past has interested generations of parishioners, no book-length treatment of Christ Church’s history appeared until 1997, when the parish published Davyd Foard Hood’s To the Glory of God: Christ Church 1821-1996.
 One reason may have had to do with the challenges inherent in working with limited primary source materials, particularly those that document the life of the parish during the middle decades of the Nineteenth Century.
 For unknown reasons, the Vestry minutes of this period were lost in the concluding years of the Reverend Dr. Richard Sharpe Mason’s rectorate.
 As a result, we know little about many facets of church life during the antebellum, Civil War and Reconstruction periods.
 Another reason is that, until recent years, Christ Church did not document its own history methodically.
 Many of the most important sources for parish history before 1950 are in the hands of families who have worshipped at Christ Church across generations.
 Helpful as To the Glory of God is as a general outline of Christ Church history, there is much left to consider and write about.

-The following brief account of the parish’s first 188 years is intended to provide an overview of the major periods in Christ Church’s history.
+The following brief account of the parish’s history is intended to provide an overview of the major periods in Christ Church’s history.

 (Prepared by Martin H. Brinkley and John Ward, September 2009)

 We the undersigned desirous of promoting general piety and godliness, and more especially well wishers to the Cause of the Protestant Episcopal Church of the United States have agreed and do hereby associate ourselves into a Congregation of said Church to be known by the name of “Congregation of Christ’s Church Parish” humbly hoping thus to effect much good to the glory of God.